 Born Irish, in a family of eight, my early childhood was fulfilled and happy.
 My father was a colonel in the Irish Army until he retired when I was about nine.
 As a family, we loved to play, sing, and act, all within a military camp in Dublin.

 We were a typical Irish Roman Catholic family.
 My father sometimes knelt down to pray at his bedside in a solemn manner.
+My mother would talk to Jesus while sewing, washing dishes, or even smoking a cigarette.
 Most evenings we would kneel in the living room to say the Rosary together.
 No one ever missed Mass on Sundays unless he was seriously ill.
 By the time I was about five or six years of age, Jesus Christ was a very real person to me, but so also were Mary and the saints.
 I can identify easily with others in traditional Catholic nations in Europe and with Hispanics and Filipinos who put Jesus, Mary, Joseph, and other saints all in one boiling pot of faith.

 The catechism was drilled into me at the Jesuit School of Belvedere, where I had all my elementary and secondary education.
-Like every boy who studies under the Jesuits, I could recite before the age of ten five reasons why God existed and why the Pope was head of the only true Church.
+Like every boy who studies under the Jesuits, I could recite before the age of ten five reasons why God existed and why the pope was head of the only true Church.
 Getting souls out of Purgatory was a serious matter.
-The often quoted words, "It is a holy and a wholesome thought to pray for the dead that they may be loosed from sins," were memorized even though we did not know what these words meant.
-We were told that the Pope as head of the Church was the most important man on earth.
+The often-quoted words, “It is a holy and a wholesome thought to pray for the dead that they may be loosed from sins,” were memorized even though we did not know what these words meant.
+We were told that the pope as head of the Church was the most important man on earth.
 What he said was law, and the Jesuits were his right-hand men.
-Even though the Mass was in Latin, I tried to attend daily because I was intrigued by the deep sense of mystery which surrounded it.
+Even though the Mass was in Latin, I tried to attend daily because I was intrigued by the deep sense of mystery that surrounded it.
 We were told it was the most important way to please God.
 Praying to saints was encouraged, and we had patron saints for most aspects of life.
-I did not make a practise of that, with one exception: St. Anthony, the patron of lost objects, since I seemed to lose so many things.
+I did not make a practice of that but with one exception: St. Anthony, the patron of lost objects, since I seemed to lose so many things.

 When I was fourteen years old, I sensed a call to be a missionary.
 This call, however, did not affect the way in which I conducted my life at that time.
 Age sixteen to eighteen were the most fulfilled and enjoyable years a youth could have.
 During this time, I did quite well both academically and athletically.